 The delivery process from Kaon Security was very efficient and incorporated an on-site 2 day workshop.
-“The whole exercise took approximately 8 weeks to conclude and the outcome was exactly what was needed for an organisation whose IT staff needed to be free to focus on post-amalgamation projects and work, and who saw they had discovered a ready-made off-the-shelf system which appropriately addressed governance, risk and quality concerns” says Name, Job Title.
+“The whole exercise took approximately 8 weeks to conclude and the outcome was exactly what was needed for an organisation whose IT staff needed to be free to focus on post-amalgamation projects and work, and who saw they had discovered a ready-made off-the-shelf system which appropriately addressed governance, risk and quality concerns” says Nev Finch, Manager Information and Communication Systems.
 “We would have not been able to produce an equivalent suite of comprehensive policies and probably saved 2 to 3 man years in making this investment”.

 Ongoing, MidCoast Council have the ability to keep the contents of their IT Policy System updated by Kaon Security under their maintenance contract.
 This means key aspects such as advice, policy editing and any changes to the underlying standards in the system are taken care of.
 This represents a significant saving for the organisation in terms of time, cost and money.

 The focus of the new council entity has been on providing overall consistency following the amalgamation of multiple councils, through the deployment of new set of unified policies.
 The new system has provided a high quality standard for IT Policies for the new MidCoast Council.

 Our intention is to effectively “market” or “socialise” the importance of these policies to:

 - Senior management: to provide MidCoast Council a means to strengthen governance, reduce risk, and put in place more effective compliance with legislative and regulatory requirements.